mboekamp03/CSC_212_Gradebook/README.md

 For the exam, the deliverable is named Final

-From here, the program will ouput the grade of that assignment
+From here, the program will output the grade of that assignment

 An example of this using assignment and Assignment1 follows:
 ```